t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 However, data stored indefinitely in the cloud also increases the risk of data leakage, for instance, through attacks on rich targets.

 Industrial systems are often argued to not have privacy implications, as no personal data is gathered.
-Yet data from such systems is often highly classified, as one might be able to infer trade secrets such as the setup of production lines.
+Yet data from such systems is often highly sensitive, as one might be able to infer trade secrets such as the setup of production lines.
-Hence, the owner of these systems are generally reluctant to upload related IoT to the cloud.
+Hence, the owner of these systems are generally reluctant to upload IoT data to the cloud.

 # IoT Edge Computing Functions

-It is expected Edge computing will play an important role to deploy new IoT services integrated with Big data, AI services.
-Although there are lots of approaches to Edge computing, we can lay out a general model and list associated logical functions in this section.
+Edge computing is expected to play an important role in deploying new IoT services integrated with Big Data and AI.
+Although there are lots of approaches to edge computing, we can lay out a general model and list associated logical functions in this section.
 In practice, this model can map to different architectures, such as:

 - A single IoT gateway, or a hierarchy of IoT gateways, typically connected to the cloud (e.g., to extend the traditionally cloud-based management of IoT devices and data to the edge).
 A common role of an IoT Gateway is to provide access to an heterogeneous set of IoT devices/sensors; handle IoT data; and deliver IoT data to its final destination in a cloud network.
-Whereas an IoT gateway needs  interactions with cloud like as conventional cloud computing, Edge computing can operate independently.
+Whereas an IoT gateway needs  interactions with cloud like as conventional cloud computing, it can also operate independently.
 - A set of distributed computing nodes, e.g. embedded in switches, routers, edge cloud servers or mobile devices.
 In the future, some IoT end devices may have enough computing capabilities to participate in such distributed systems.
-In this model, each Edge computing node can collaborate with each other to share its resources to others or ask other's resources.
+In this model, edge computing nodes can collaborate with each other to share their resources.

 ~~~~~~~~~~~~~~~~~~~
    +---------------------+